-The April 2015 earthquake destroyed 90% of the schools, in the epicentre region of Gorkha district.
-That amounts to over 500 schools, that urgently need to be rebuilt.
-KarmaFlights immediate missive, is to help communities back on their feet, by building 20 permanent earthquake-resistant schools.
-We also wish to provide new and exciting tools, to engage the children in the educational process.
-Our goal is to build and stock 22 libraries and construct 2 solar-powered computer-labs, in remote Gorkha villages; the first of their kind in the region.
+The April 2015 earthquake destroyed 90% of the schools in the epicentre region of Gorkha district.
+This amounts to over 500 schools that urgently need to be rebuilt.
+KarmaFlights recognises that access to education is an instrumental component needed to help earthquake-affected communities get back on their feet.
+As such, our immediate mission is to help communities by building 20 permanent earthquake-resistant schools.
+We also wish to provide new and exciting tools to engage the children in the educational process.
+Our goal is to build and stock 22 libraries and construct 2 solar-powered computer-labs in remote Gorkha villages; the first of their kind in the region.

-Rebuilding strong, safe schools is a priority, not simply to ensure that children don’t miss out on critical education.
-The village school is the foundation, upon which the whole community is centered.
-If one earthquake resistant structure is standing after a natural disaster, the whole community is more resilient and able to organize and recover, from that safe space.
+Rebuilding strong, safe schools is a priority, not simply as a means to ensuring that children don’t miss out on critical education.
+The village school is the foundation upon which the whole community is centered.
+If one earthquake resistant structure is standing after a natural disaster, the whole community is more resilient and able to organize and recover.

-Directly following the earthquake, KarmaFlights constructed seven temporary learning centers, to enable children to quickly get back to a sense of normalcy and resume their classes.
+Directly following the earthquake, KarmaFlights constructed seven temporary learning centers to enable children to quickly get back to a sense of normalcy and resume their classes.
 Gradually, these temporary learning centers are being converted into earthquake-proof permanent school constructions.
-Currently nearing completion are our first three permanent primary schools, with a fourth in the government approval process pipeline, serving the needs of over 1200 students.
+The first three permanent primary schools are currently nearing completion, with a fourth in the government approval process pipeline that will serve the needs of over 1200 students.
 These schools have been constructed with the support of our official partners GoPro, Stern Magazine, Laura&Lorenz Reibling Family Foundation, Ozone Paragliders and The Cloudbase Foundation.
 We are proud to have earned the support of these donors through our long history of ethical and efficient humanitarian work in Nepal.
-With their support, we have committed to six more permanent construction projects, with an eventual goal, funding permitting, of twenty schools.
-KarmaFlights core competence, is in its ability to work in remote villages; having developed long-term trusted relationships with and commitments to these under-served communities.
-KarmaFlights team has developed the skill sets required to efficiently complete the technically and logistically challenging work involved with project management of construction objectives, in the most hard-to-access villages.
+With their support, we have committed to carry out six more permanent construction projects, with an eventual goal, funding permitting, of twenty schools.
+KarmaFlights has a proven ability of working in remote villages, having developed long-term trusted relationships with and commitments to these under-served communities.
+Our team has developed the skill sets required to completely the technically and logistically challenging work needed for construction work in the most hard-to-access villages.

 One School, One Library Project

-Our mission is to provide 22 libraries for school and community use in the earthquake-impacted region of Gorkha.
+Our mission was to provide 29 libraries for school and community use in the earthquake-impacted region of Gorkha.
 Twenty of these libraries are located in the villages of Saurapani and Swara.
 One is located in the epicenter village of Mandre.
 One is located in Laprak, probably the hardest-hit community of all.
 These libraries are connected with one high-school, four secondary schools, one lower secondary school and sixteen primary schools.
-Completion of all libraries, is slated to be by the end-of-2017.
+Completion of all libraries occurred at the end of 2017.

-These libraries provide access to books that are outside the standard curriculum, to inspire children further in their education and global awareness.
-The library is community owned and run and provides a central meeting area or social interaction and exchange of ideas.
+These libraries provide access to books that are outside the standard curriculum to inspire children to pursue their education and develop global awareness.
+The library is community owned and run, and provides a central meeting area for social interaction and the exchange of ideas.

-We expect a budget for all 22 school libraries to be $25,000-30,000USD.
+Following the success of the first 29 libraries, Karma Flights has committed to continue supporting libraries in rural Nepal.
 Would you or your organization like to have a library dedicated in your honor?
-A donation of $1365 includes a dedicated stone plaque with you or your organization’s name on the library, showing your commitment to the children of Nepal.
+A donation of $1500 will cover the costs of supporting a primary school library, while $2000 will cover the cost of supporting a secondary school library.
+This includes a dedicated stone plaque with you or your organization’s name on the library, showing your commitment to the children of Nepal.

 Solar Powered Computer Lab

-KarmaFlights, in partnership with Microsoft & Orphans to Ambassadors, constructed a solar-powered computer-lab (SPCL), in 2015 in the rural village of Arnakot Deurali.
-This fully off-the-grid pilot-project, met with resounding community support and enthusiasm and has inspired KarmaFlights to commit to a minimum of five more SPCLs in rural areas of Nepal.
-Each lab has a dedicated computer teacher who has been trained on care, maintenance and use of the PCs.
-This creates a valuable skilled-job income, for a member of each remote community.
+In 2015, KarmaFlights partnered with Microsoft & Orphans to Ambassadors to construct a solar-powered computer-lab (SPCL) in the rural village of Arnakot Deurali.
+This fully off-the-grid pilot-project was met with resounding community support and has inspired KarmaFlights to commit to a minimum of five more SPCLs in rural areas of Nepal.
+Each lab has a dedicated computer teacher who has been trained in the care, maintenance and use of the PCs.
+This creates a valuable skilled-job income for a member of each remote community.

 As the first of its kind in the region, our pilot SPCL helps students learn essential computer science skills and provides them access to the Internet.
-The 16 batteries, 24 solar panels and 6 computers of that project, were transported to Arnakot Deurali from Kathmandu, where they were assembled and installed, to power the school's newest facility.
+The 16 batteries, 24 solar panels and 6 computers used in the project were transported to Arnakot Deurali from Kathmandu, where they were assembled and installed, to power the school's newest facility.